 There are two options when pre-booking.
 The Comfort package includes a towel, drink and mud mask.
 The Premium package also gives you a second mask, slippers, robe, a reservation at the Lava restaurant (food not included) and a bottle of sparkling wine with your meal.
 The Blue Lagoon is already a pricy destination (Comfort is $84 at prime times), and the Premium tacks on another $16.

 Truthfully, it’s unlikely you’ll visit Iceland and not visit the Blue Lagoon.
 While it may not meet the experience/price ratio we desired, it’s still a unique and comforting visit.
 I strongly recommend going right after your arrival as it is a good start to a visit in Iceland.
+Want to know more about the Blue Lagoon?
+This comprehensive, everything you need to know about the Blue Lagoon post, will indeed help you to become a Blue Lagoon genius.

 Kids 2 and older are welcome into the lagoon.
 Those between 2 and 13 are free.
 Know your kids: some kids will get bored quickly, as it’s not a place to swim or float, while others will want to spend an eternity in the world’s largest hot bath.